 Want to grab your own copies and support indie bookstores while you’re at it?
 You can find (almost) all these books on bookshop.org.

 Interested in learning more about story revision or developmental editing?
 I’m working on courses just for you.
-Sign up for my courses newsletter to be the first to hear about it.
+Sign up for my courses newsletter to be the first to hear about them.